This week, we had a long overdue catch up call with MOKI – the team committed to Moving Kids!

 Why?
 Like Chris Dyson, Headteacher at Parklands Primary School in Leeds, we were buzzing like the proverbial fridge, following the pilot combining tags and trackers.

 Check out the smiles of these incentivised kids…

-Coincidentally, driving to Bristol to participate in the Wesport annual PE & Sport conference we listened to the latest podcast from Ryan at the PE Umbrella – which featured James, co-founder of Moki!
+The call with MOKI nudged us back to a carpool karaoke podcast podcast from Ryan at the PE Umbrella – which featured James Huggins, co-founder of MOKI!
 What followed was one pearl of wisdom after another.
 How many notes were made when we pulled over at the motorway service station?!
 Check out the podcast here.

 Analogue and Digital Working Together

 All of our team have ‘smart watches’ that record our moves.
 Not in a 1984 Big Brother way – but as a way to nudge us towards activity, especially on days when we are office-based.
 But what about moving the kids?
 How can we incentivise children to get more steps in over the course of the day?